wwebur/Crypto-Scoper/README.md

 How to run next js app:
 https://github.com/Ianshaw93/exchange-directory/blob/main/INSTRUCTIONS.md

 Crypto Exchange Directory showing the top ten Centralized exchanges and corresponding details.
 Coded using Typescript, Next js (React), Tailwind CSS and tested using Cypress and Jest.
-API layer included for fetches from Coingecko API.
+API layer included for interface with Coingecko API.

 # App so Far